 The San Juan archipelago has 172 named islands and reefs, most of which are too tiny to be inhabited.
 The Washington State ferries serve four: San Juan, Orcas, Lopez, and Shaw.
 Each island shares spectacular Pacific Northwest Island scenery—emerald forests, pastoral farmland, and sparkling jewel-like bays.
 But each also has a slightly different flavor, and it’s fun to explore all of them.

 The first of July, we’ll be sailing once again to Lopez Island.
 We’ll be settling in as interpretive hosts for two months—a position we love, on an island we love, surrounded by people we love.
-We’ll once again be doing lots of inter-island journeys, and look forward to sharing our explorations with you.
+We’ll once again be doing lots of inter-island journeys, and we look forward to sharing our explorations with you.
 Meanwhile, I’ve been sorting through photos of last summer’s adventures.
 It gives me something to look forward to, especially since it’s snowing again today in Ashland.
 This has been one long, crazy winter.